DENTAL HEALTH AND ITS LINK TO CARDIOVASULAR HEALTH

 First, go regularly to your dental provider, make sure they give you an ongoing treatment plan for any issues, and follow their plan.
 Make sure that the dental provider that you are seeing understands the risks you are concerned about beyond tooth issues.

-If you have concerns about oral disease, consider the OralDNA MyPeriopath test to find bad bacteria that may be present.
+Consider the OralDNA MyPeriopath test to find bad bacteria that may be present.
 We have seen patients that have no obvious issues or new cavities that have significant levels of dangerous bacteria in spite of their current plan.

 Make sure that you are following a daily routine to disinfect your mouth to kill and prevent bacteria from growing in your mouth.
 Daily brushing and flossing can be accompanied with: use of a waterpik and dental picks, making sure that your are using toothpaste that doesn't contain sugar or alcohol, making sure to brush the entire mouth not just the teeth and gums, and going to bed with a clean mouth.
 Depending on the level of bacteria or disease discovered antibiotics, special cleaning or dental work may be recommended.